 Batteries also charge when the motor of your motorhome is running.
 One option is to keep your RV plugged in all the time but this will drain your wet-cell batteries’ water levels more quickly.
 Use a battery monitor to best determine when the batteries need to be charged.
 (Please note only motorhomes have this built-in usually)

 An RV battery usually charges through the use of a converter which takes AC power and converts this power to DC power.
 It can also be charged directly through the tow vehicle’s alternator, solar power, or even wind power.

 Using A Converter: There are a few ways in which a battery can be charged using the converter.
-The RV could be hooked up to the electrical grid via an amp outlet at a campground or it can be hooked up to the grid at home through a 15 or 20 amp power outlet.
+The RV could be hooked up to the electrical grid via an outlet at a campground or it can be hooked up to the grid at home through a 15 or 20 amp power outlet.
 An RV usually has a 30 or 50 amp hook-up which allows it to be powered by the electrical grid, otherwise known as shore power.
 Most small trailers and RVs will have a 30 amp hookup while larger ones with two or more AC units will have a 50 amp hookup.
 Once hooked up to shore power, the battery will automatically begin to charge and run your electrical appliances at the same time.
 Power is sent through the converter, which then sends power to the 12-volt batteries as well as to the 120 VAC breaker panel.
 The breaker panel will connect to all the AC outlets while the battery will hookup to any DC appliances.
 If your battery were to completely die, you could still run all of your appliances off of AC outlets with the exception of the DC only appliances.

 Using A Generator: Generators can also be used to charge your RV battery.
 Propane, diesel, and gas generators are popular and are often hooked up just like shore power.
 The generator plugs into the RV, which will run your AC appliances directly and charge your battery at the same time.
 Your battery would still be able to power your DC lights while charging in this instance.
 You can charge your batteries faster if you use a battery charger, put the clamps on your batteries, and plug it in your electrical outlet while running your generator.